 The Reference Department will be completely renovated, with new lighting and electrical wiring, as well as new library furniture.
 Electric power and data conduits will be extended to the reading tables for patron use.
 The original oak reading tables themselves will be restored.
 Asbestos abatement in this space was completed earlier this year.

-The contract for this project has been awarded; construction is anticipated to begin in December 2017.
+The contract for this project has been awarded; construction is underway.